SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     You want to load and old trajectory and analyse results you have obtained.
 The current name of your newly created trajectory will be changed to the name of the loaded one.

-If you choose tha latter load mode, you can specify how the individual subtrees *config*,*parameters*, *derived_parameters*, and *results* are loaded:
+If you choose the latter load mode, you can specify how the individual subtrees *config*,*parameters*, *derived_parameters*, and *results* are loaded:

 * :const:`pypet.pypetconstants.LOAD_NOTHING`: (0)